leverdeterre/SecureMappingKit/README.md

 SecureMappingKit
 ==============================
 Securize your mapping between your JSON and your object.
 What is security ?
-The library make effort to convert the JSON class your the desired class.
+The library is in charge of the convertion of the JSON objects to your desired types.
 If your are expected a NSString and the JSON gives you a NSNumber, SecureMappingKit transforms it into the exepected class, using NSValueTransformer.

 Actual tranformers :